History Files

 The modern southern Austrian region of Carinthia marked the upper edge of the Adriatic hinterland which was first occupied by Celts towards the end of the fourth century BC

-The tribes concerned are determined by the historian Albert Muchar to be the Latovici, Serapili, Sereti, and Taurisci.
-The native communities in the hinterland of the Adriatic between Carinthia and Carniola are relatively rapidly assimilated by the Celtic newcomers, soon losing their identity completely.
-The Celtic coins are classed as 'Tauriscan coinage' (also known as the Eastern Norican type).
+The Celtic coins are classed as 'Tauriscan coinage' (also known as the 'Eastern Norican' type).
 They display the motif of Apollo with a diadem on the adverse, and a horseman who is identified with the name of a prince on the reverse.

 1st century BC

-The graves of this period show typical inventories comprising red burnt biconical pots, cups, grave vessels with brushed ornamentation, and ritually destroyed weapons (in addition to Celtic swords the graves also contain five gladii and two Roman Weisenau-type helmets, and early metal and pottery vessels frequently accompany footed beakers in the graves.
+The graves of this period show typical inventories comprising red burnt biconical pots, cups, grave vessels with brushed ornamentation, and ritually destroyed weapons (in addition to Celtic swords, the graves also contain five gladii and two Roman Weisenau-type helmets, and early metal and pottery vessels frequently accompany footed beakers in the graves.

-These all serve to indicate that the population of Verdun, Novo Mesto, and Mihovo below the slopes of the Gorjanci Mountains is Celtic, perhaps belonging to the Latovici - a small community that is mentioned in the texts of Roman writers.
 Their territory is defined by ceramic footed beakers typical of central Slovenia during the first century BC and by characteristic house-shaped cinerary urns from the Roman period.
 The Roman names of some settlements, such as Praetorium Latobicorum (modern Trebnje) and Municipium Flavium Latobicorum Neviodunum (modern Drnovo near Krško) bear witness to the presence of the Latovici.

 c.60 - 40 BC

-From the latter part of the first century BC and into the next century, various historians mention a variety of tribes and their affiliates which are uniformly identified as being Taurisci, together with a variety of other Cisalpine tribes which include the Norici and Iapydes (not all of which are Celtic in origin).
 Strabo mentions the Taurisci in his Natural History as being strictly Celtic, as does Livy writing the History of Rome around 10 BC.
-Pliny the Elder, writing his own Natural History in the mid-first century AD, does the same, along with Apian and Cassius Dio in the second and third centuries AD, saying that the Taurisci are a warrior-like tribe that often plunders Roman territory in the hinterlands of Tergestica (modern Trieste).
-By this time, the Taurisci and their fellow Celts have picked up a good deal of local influence, partially from the Scordisci and partially from the remaining indigenous population.
+Pliny the Elder, writing his own Natural History in the mid-first century AD, does the same, along with Apian and Cassius Dio in the second and third centuries AD, saying that the Taurisci are a warrior-like tribe whuch often plunders Roman territory in the hinterlands of Tergestica (modern Trieste).

-The other tribes mentioned as individual groups of the Taurisci confederation include: the Carni, who occupy the Carnian Alps, on the edge of the south-eastern Alps; the Latovici between Krka and Sava; the Varciani along the Sava towards Sisak; the Serapili and Sereti along the River Drava on the edge of Pannonia; and the Iasi towards Varaždin.
+Other tribes mentioned as individual groups of the Taurisci confederation include: the Carni, who occupy the Carnian Alps, on the edge of the south-eastern Alps; the Latovici between Krka and Sava; the Varciani along the Sava towards Sisak; the Serapili and Sereti along the River Drava on the edge of Pannonia; and the Iasi towards Varaždin.

 Ancient authors also list several smaller indigenous communities, such as the Illyrian Colapiani along the River Kolpa, the Celtic Ambisontes in the Soča Valley, the Subocrini around Razdrto, and the Rundicti in the Kras and Notranjska regions.
-The Great Tauriscan tribal community with some identified smaller tribes (such as the Latovici) has never developed into a state formation, but it is becoming known collectively as the Norici.

 35 - 33 BC

-Eastern Tauriscan tribes are defeated by Octavian between these dates, while the western tribes that border the Carni come under the dominion of the 'Kingdom of Noricum'.
+Eastern Tauriscan tribes are defeated by Octavian between these dates, while the western tribes which border the Carni come under the dominion of the 'Kingdom of Noricum'.
 This means that the Norici name is starting to take over from that of the Taurisci as a description not only of that tribe but of all the region's Celts, probably as a result of the defeat by Rome.

 Praetorium Latobicorum